 Surrey Spring Festivals and Events

 Join in all the Easter fun at Bear Creek Park.
 Ride the train through the forest, hunt for Easter eggs, meet the Easter Bunny, play games and make arts and crafts.
 New this year is a petting zoo.
 Concession foods are available for purchase.
-Parking is free.
-No online tickets.
-First come, first served.

 Location: Bear Creek Park, 13750 88th Avenue, Surrey.

-Vaisakhi Parade – April 20, 2023
+Vaisakhi Parade – April 20, 2024

 Surrey’s annual Vaisakhi Parade is the largest of it kind in the world.
 Sikh communities world-wide considered Vaisakhi one of their most important festivals of the year.
-Around 500,000 people are expected to attend the Surrey celebration.
+Approximately 500,000 people are expected to attend the Surrey celebration.

 The parade begins at the Gurdwara Dashmesh Darbar Temple located at 12885 85th Avenue.
 Here is a map.

-Party for the Planet Celebrates Earth Day – April 29, 2023
+Party for the Planet Celebrates Earth Day – April 22, 2024

 Location: Surrey Civic Centre